pgubb/fsdkenya-credit/fsdkenya_credit.html.md

 :::

-@fig-borrportfolio the share of borrowers in one of three mutually exclusive groups defined by the most formal loan used by the borrower.
+@fig-borrportfolio shows the share of borrowers in one of three mutually exclusive groups defined by the most formal loan used.
 In 2021, the most common type of borrower used loans exclusively from informal sources.
 For 38 percent of borrowers, digital loans are the only formal loan they use, one in five borrowers rely exclusively on digital loans to meet their financing needs.

 ::: {.cell}